Record number of women appear headed for Congress

 A record number of women appeared headed to Congress as polls closed Tuesday.
-Overwhelmingly, they are Democrats critical of the direction President Donald Trump is taking the country.
+Overwhelmingly, they are Democrats critical of the direction Trump is taking the country.

-“There will be a historic number of women walking into Congress in January,” said Stephanie Schriock, the president of Emily’s List, an influential Democratic-leaning group that supports women in politics.
-“The only question now is whether it will be a good night or a great night for women.”
+More than 100 women were projected to win seats in the House of Representatives, easily shattering the record.
+Overwhelmingly, they awere Democrats who helped the party take control of the chamber.

-Women have never held more than 20 percent, or 107, of the 535 seats in Congress, the current number.
+Women have never held more than 84 of the 435 seats in the House.
+By 1 a.m.
+Wednesday as the votes were still being counted, 85 had already been declared winners.

-That percentage is lower than in many other countries, from Mexico to Britain, and is seen as a reason the United States has never elected a female president.
+“Women made history in a number of ways and were a significant force in flipping many districts from red to blue,” said Kelly Dittmar, a political scientist at the Center for American Women and Politics at Rutgers University.

-But this year, women ran for office in unprecedented numbers, mostly as Democrats and many as first-time candidates.
-The stars of the new class included women who were among the first to serve in combat when the military decided those roles were no longer just for men.
+Many of the winning candidates campaigned on the need for better health care for all Americans.
+They come from a wide variety of backgrounds – from military veterans to teachers – and many had never run for office before.

 Notably, Michigan Democrats selected a woman for every statewide office on Tuesday’s ballot: governor, U.S. senator, attorney general and secretary of state.